Fenced Frame

 1. Throw a TypeError.

-1. Run report an event using instance’s fenced frame reporter with destination and a destination enum event with the following items:
+1. Run report an event using instance’s fenced frame reporter with destination, request initiator, initiator referrer policy, and a destination enum event with the following items:

 type